I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 Expenses

-Monthly Loan Payments: $400 to a credit card.
+Weekly Loan Payments: $100 to a credit card.

 All Other Expenses: